 Dust Collectors must be suitable for metal spray dust.
-All closed collectors must be provided with blowout holes or relief panels.
-All fans, pipes, dust colletors and motors should be electrically grounded.
+All closed collectors should be provided with blowout holes or relief panels.
+All fans, pipes, dust arresters and motors should be electrically grounded.
 Motors should be external to the dust system.